 Training program for medical practitioners:

 The thorough training of medical practitioners who have previously been trained as cornea specialists and are, thus, highly qualified, takes place over the course of one year.
-Besides manual skills which are acquired while working with the PocketMaker, general knowledge of treating patients in terms of chirurgical, clinical and biomechanical aspects are conveyed as well.
-Further, the evaluation of preoperative conditions, as well as postoperative evaluations of the obtained results in case they should require further optimization are considered important.
-Medical practitioners are supervised in terms of evaluating the obtained results and taking further decisions.
-In addition, highly-innovative, telemedical tools and processes are used.
+Aside from manual skills, which are acquired while working with the PocketMaker, general knowledge of treating patients in terms of surgical, clinical and biomechanical aspects are conveyed.
+Further, the evaluation of preoperative conditions, as well as postoperative evaluations of the obtained results (in case they should require further optimization) are considered as important.
+Medical practitioners are supervised in terms of evaluating the obtained results and making further decisions.
+In addition, highly-innovative telemedical tools and processes are used.